ABOUT

 Biography

-Kerem Ergener is an electronic music composer and multimedia artist based in Baton Rouge, Louisiana.
-He spent his formative years at the prestigious French high school Izmir Saint Joseph in Turkiye.
-He received his undergraduate degree at Bahçeşehir University's Mechatronics Engineering Department, where he helped establish the BAU Stanford Robotics Research Project Laboratory while researching advanced robotic applications.
-Then, he continued his graduate education at Istanbul Technical University MIAM and received his Master of Arts in Sonic Arts.
-Between 2019 and 2022, he lived in Bangkok, Thailand, where he lectured at King Mongkut's Institute of Technology Ladkrabang's Institute of Science, Music, and Engineering.
-He studied electronic music and composition under Reuben de Lautour, Jeremy Woodruff, Brian Raphael Nabors, Jesse Allison, and Stephen David Beck.
-His artistic output mainly focuses on coding-based music making, industrial music and multimedia installation using light, fog, and space.
-He founded the label Le Horla Records, aiming to bring out unheard avant-garde and experimental sound to listeners in 2016.
-He has been part of many compilations and released his solo work under his name and the synoynm Le Horla.
+Kerem Ergener is a Baton Rouge-based electronic music composer and multimedia artist known for his architectural approach to sound, melding minimal, glitch-driven electronics with spatial audio, light, and atmosphere to create immersive performances and installations.
+His artistic output and research interests focus on embodiment through sound and the phenomenology of atmosphere, shaping space and place through developing holophonic and immersive listening experiences through Wave Field Synthesis (WFS) and advancing the democratization of music-making through live coding.
+He earned his undergraduate degree in Mechatronics Engineering at Bahçeşehir University, where he helped establish the BAU Stanford Robotics Research Project Laboratory and conducted research on advanced robotics applications.
+Then, he continued his graduate education at Istanbul Technical University MIAM, and received his Master of Arts in Sonic Arts.
+From 2019 to 2022, he lived in Bangkok, Thailand, where he served as a lecturer at King Mongkut’s Institute of Technology Ladkrabang, Institute of Music Science and Engineering.
+He studied electronic music and composition with Reuben de Lautour, Jeremy Woodruff, Brian Raphael Nabors, Jesse Allison, and Stephen David Beck.
+He founded the label Le Horla Records in 2016 to bring unheard avant-garde and experimental sounds to listeners.
+He has been featured on numerous compilations, including the Music from SEAMUS series, and has released solo work under his name and the pseudonym Le Horla.
 His works have been performed internationally in concerts and conferences, including Electric LaTex, SEAMUS (The Society for Electro-Acoustic Music in the United States), and ICMC (International Computer Music Conference).
-He is a Ph.D. candidate in Experimental Music and Digital Media under Dr. Jesse Allison and minoring in architecture under Dr. Paul Holmquist at Louisiana State University.
+He was honored with the American Prize Ernst Bacon Memorial Award for his visual work for David Walter’s Makrologos.
+He is a Ph.D. candidate in Experimental Music and Digital Media at Louisiana State University, with a graduate minor in Architecture.

 FAQ